Jacqueline Kennedy Onassis: Foreign trips

-From France, the Kennedys traveled to Vienna, Austria, where Soviet Premier Nikita Khrushchev was asked to shake the President's hand for a photo.
+From France, the Kennedys traveled to Vienna, Austria, where Soviet premier Nikita Khrushchev was asked to shake the president's hand for a photo.
 He replied, "I'd like to shake her hand first."
-Khrushchev later sent her a puppy; the animal was significant for being the offspring of Strelka, the dog that had gone to space during a Soviet space mission.
+Khrushchev later sent her a puppy, Pushinka; the animal was significant for being the offspring of Strelka, the dog that had gone to space during a Soviet space mission.

-At the urging of U.S. Ambassador to India John Kenneth Galbraith, Kennedy undertook a tour of India and Pakistan with her sister Lee Radziwill in 1962.
+At the urging of U.S. ambassador to India John Kenneth Galbraith, Kennedy undertook a tour of India and Pakistan with her sister Lee Radziwill in 1962.
 The tour was amply documented in photojournalism as well as in Galbraith's journals and memoirs.
 The president of Pakistan, Ayub Khan, had given her a horse named Sardar as a gift.
-He had found out on his visit to the White House that he and the First Lady had a common interest in horses.
+He had found out on his visit to the White House that he and the first lady had a common interest in horses.
 Life magazine correspondent Anne Chamberlin wrote that Kennedy "conducted herself magnificently" although noting that her crowds were smaller than those that President Dwight Eisenhower and Queen Elizabeth II attracted when they had previously visited these countries.
 In addition to these well-publicized trips during the three years of the Kennedy administration, she traveled to countries including Afghanistan, Austria, Canada, Colombia, United Kingdom, Greece, Italy, Mexico, Morocco, Turkey, and Venezuela.
 Unlike her husband, Kennedy was fluent in Spanish, which she used to address Latin American audiences.